[On-Demand Webinar] Big Brain Burnout: What’s Wrong with AI Computing?

 Instead of processing a petabyte of compute in a cell phone’s worth of memory (which is happening with today’s machine learning algorithms), we need to flip the script and process a petabyte’s worth of memory in a cell phone’s worth of compute power.

-Hear from Neural Magic’s CEO and award-winning professor Nir Shavit why:
+Hear from Neural Magic’s co-founder and award-winning professor Nir Shavit why:

 - Memory and locality of reference are more critical to machine learning performance than compute power